Life Insurance with Optic Neuritis.

 - Reaction to certain medications and/or drugs,

 It’s quite common that a case of Optic Neuritis may improve on its own absent any medical care.
-In some cases, however, used of a steroid medication may help reduce inflammation which is why it’s always important to seek out the advice of a medical professional any time you’re suffering form an infection like this.
+In some cases, however, use of a steroid medication may help reduce inflammation, which is why it’s always important to seek out the advice of a medical professional any time you’re suffering from an infection like this.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Optic Neuritis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?